 A Wide Umbrella: New Port Richey Personal Injury Lawyer Cases

 Personal injury law encompasses many types of claims.
 Most claims involve a similar process for seeking compensation, whether you sustained an injury as a pedestrian while walking along U.S. 19, suffered a dog bite in Trinity, or lost your mother or father because of nursing home neglect.
-Below, we provide a look at the types of personal injury cases that our attorneys regularly handle.
+At Lucas, Macyszyn & Dyer, we have a dedicated team of New Port Richey attorneys who handle a variety of personal injury claims, including:

 Motor Vehicle Accidents